winitzki/scall/tutorial/programming_dhall.md

 In practice, this means the user is limited to finite data structures and fold-like functions on them.
 General recursion is not possible (because it cannot guarantee termination).

-#### No side effects
+#### No mutability and no side effects

 Dhall is a purely functional language with no side effects.
-There are no mutable values, no exceptions, no multithreading, no writing to disk, no graphics, no sound, etc.
+There are no mutable values, no exceptions, no multithreading, no writing to disk, no graphics, no sound, and no reading from any external devices (keyboard, mouse, microphone, camera, etc.).

 A well-formed Dhall program may contain only a single expression that will be evaluated to a normal form by the Dhall interpreter.
 What happens with that normal form is up to the user.
-The user may just want to print that expression to the terminal, or convert it to JSON, YAML, and other formats.
+The user may print that expression to the terminal, or convert it to JSON, YAML, and other formats.

+The only feature of Dhall that is in some way similar to a side effect is the "value import": a Dhall program can read Dhall values from external resources (files, Internet URLs, and environment variables).
+The import feature is limited to one-time, read-only imports, similarly to the way a mathematical function reads its arguments.
+For instance, it is not possible to write a Dhall program that will repeatedly read a value from an external file and react to changes in the file's contents.
+The names of external resources are fixed in advance and cannot be changed.
+Most often, Dhall imports are used to organize code into modules with known contents that is guaranteed not to change.
+This usage is explained in the next subsection.

 ### Modules and imports